fifthsegment/personalkiosk/README.md

 # PersonalKiosk

-This is a webapp that runs in chrome and turns any screen in your home into a kiosk.
-To use simply open the demo link in a chrome based web-browser.
+This is a webapp that turns any screen in your home into a kiosk.
+To use simply open the demo link in a web-browser.
 Next, add your favorite websites onto your dashboard or simply embed any piece of HTML/JS code as a widget anywhere on your dash!

 Examples of widgets include: